canonical/opendkim-operator/docs/index.md

 - [Join our online chat](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)
 - [Contribute](link to Contribute page)

-Thinking about using the opendkim Operator for your next project?
+Thinking about using the OpenDKIM Operator for your next project?
 [Get in touch](https://matrix.to/#/#charmhub-charmdev:ubuntu.com)!

 # Contents